TimedSDN/Yuma-Time/README.md

 This version of OpenYuma is a fork of the [latest open version of OpenYuma], before it became proprietary.
 OpenYuma is an open source implementation of NETCONF.

 This version includes the time capability.
-For further details see README-TIME-CAPABILITY
+For further details see the README-TIME-CAPABILITY file.

 [latest open version of OpenYuma]: https://github.com/OpenClovis/OpenYuma